Praqma/OctoCopDD/README.md

 - KamranAzeem
 ---

-# OctoCop (Traffic) Director for Docker
+# OctoCop (Traffic) Director for Docker - OCDD

 OCDD makes the life of any IT administrator easy.

 OCDD sets up DNS on the host it is run on.
-It is expected from the IT department that they give us a subdomain such as toolbox.example.com and ddelegate management of that domain to us through this server - dockerhost.example.com .
-This is the best way to run the apps, as then IT doesn't need to be bothered with anything.
+It is expected from the IT department that they give us a subdomain such as toolbox.example.com and delegate management of that domain to us through this server - dockerhost.example.com .
+This is the best way to run the apps, as then IT department doesn't need to be bothered with anything.

-Also, it is expected that IT department will provide us with a range of IP addresses for our use, which no one else uses on the network.
+For this to work, it is expected that IT department provides us with a range of IP addresses for our use, which no one else uses on the network.
 This way we can setup forwarding rules to all the containers running on dockerhost.

 For a demo do the following steps:
 * Install docker, docker-compose and jq on the host, on which you want to run ocdd.